-QUIZZES: There will be many quizzes given on some lecture days and recitations.
+QUIZZES: There will be many quizzes given during recitations.
 I may also collect your solved exercises as quiz problems.
-Quiz and exam problems will be modeled on the homework problems.
+In general, quiz and exam problems will be modeled on the homework problems.
+Your lowest quiz score maybe dropped at end.

 EXAMS: There are two 120 minutes, closed book/notes, major tests and a final exam.
 Tentative Dates are given in the table below.
 Each major test will be cumulative with more emphasis on the material since the previous test.
 The final exam will be comprehensive.
 There is NO Make up for all quizzes and exams.
-Tentative exam dates are the following:

-TEST 1: after Chapter 12 TEST 2: after Chapter 13 FINAL: during 1/2/2021 ~ 1/8/2021
+Tentative exam dates are the following: TEST 1: after Chapter 12 TEST 2: after Chapter 13 FINAL: during 6/28 - 7/2

-ORAL PRESENTATION GRADE: You are asked to work as a group of 4-5 students for a final project.
+PROJECT GRADE: You are asked to work as a group of 4-5 students for a final project.
 The detailed instructions and deadlines of the project will follow up.
 The project will be graded based on a PPT presentation and your overall efforts.
-Presentation grade is determined by our (TA and me) evaluation score.

 ATTENDANCE: You are expected to attend all the classes.
 A student who misses a class is responsible for finding out what was covered in the class.
 Note that you will also miss more "unexpected" points for being absent since I will likely provide a quiz or collect homework during your absence.
+You will also lose "surprised" bonus for being absent since I may assign problems during class.
 Remember there are no make ups for all grades related activities.